-This year, our National Orange Day celebration also includes a milestone—the 25th birthday of our lovable mascot, Otto—as well as the second Fast Forward Student Competition.
-Students enter ideas that will leave a lasting mark on campus, and winners are awarded grants to complete their projects.
+In 2015, our National Orange Day celebration also included a milestone—the 25th birthday of our lovable mascot, Otto—as well as the second Fast Forward Student Competition.
+During the competition, students presented ideas that will leave a lasting mark on campus, and winners were awarded grants to complete their projects.

 For seniors at SU, Class Act Day is a chance to make a difference for future SU students—and leave a legacy on the SU campus.

-Look for our tables around campus from 11 a.m. to 2 p.m. and support the part of SU you love most by making your gift to the Class of 2015 Giving campaign.
-Then stop by the Schine atrium and add your name to a tag on our giving tree.
+At special tables set up around campus, seniors supported the part of SU they love most by making gifts to the Class of 2015 Giving campaign.
+They then stopped by the Schine atrium and added their name to a tag on our giving tree.

 A vital component of Philanthropy Week is the Phanstiel Lecture.
 Each year, it features a speaker whose story and personal commitment to serving others elevate the conversation of philanthropy campuswide.

-This year’s lecturer is Todd Rubin, the man who, through his generosity and a gift from the Rubin Family Foundation, established the Rubin Global Design Studio in the School of Architecture.
+The 2015 lecturer was Todd Rubin, the man who, through his generosity and a gift from the Rubin Family Foundation, established the Rubin Global Design Studio in the School of Architecture.
 The program brings a visiting architect to Syracuse to teach a design studio in collaboration with a faculty member, and takes first-year graduate students abroad for a week to study modern and contemporary urban and architectural design.

 The trip is a unique opportunity for architecture students to experience the cultural and political conditions that produce a city with quality public space, public housing, and sustainability policies.
 The program took students to Copenhagen, Denmark, in 2012; Baku, Azerbaijan, in 2013; and Taipei, Taiwan, in 2014.
-In his presentation, Rubin will talk about the impact he’s seen the program have on its students, and explain why giving is so important to him.
+In his presentation, Rubin talked about the impact he’s seen the program have on its students, and explained why giving is so important to him.

-Immediately following the lecture will be the presentation of the Orange Circle Award, given annually to altruistic members of the Syracuse University community who have done extraordinary things in the service of others.
-This year’s recipients are Ruth Schlesinger Sherman ’73, chair of The Friends of Leadership and Public Service High School in New York City, and Timi Komonibo G’15, founder of Style Lottery, a sustainable-fashion- and fashion-as-philanthropy-focused nonprofit.
+Immediately following the lecture was the presentation of the Orange Circle Award, given annually to altruistic members of the Syracuse University community who have done extraordinary things in the service of others.
+The recipients were Ruth Schlesinger Sherman ’73, chair of The Friends of Leadership and Public Service High School in New York City, and Timi Komonibo G’15, founder of Style Lottery, a sustainable-fashion- and fashion-as-philanthropy-focused nonprofit.